 Are there any advantages to one or the other?

-Smaller bikini fairings are usually a snap to install, and really change the ‘flavor’ of your bike.
-Clip-ons, a bikini fairing, a 2-into-1 pipe and rearsets can turn a plain-jane Dyna into a cafe ripper.
-If you experiment, you can usually find a little ‘sweet spot’ on the bike that offers a bit of respite from the wind and noise.
+Smaller bikini fairings are usually a snap to install, and really change the style of your bike.
+Clip-ons, a bikini fairing, a two-into-one pipe and rearsets can turn a plain-Jane Dyna into a cafe ripper.
+If you experiment, you can usually find a little “sweet spot” on the bike that offers a bit of respite from the wind and noise.

-Windshields allow you a good spot to ‘tuck into’ in the event of seriously cold or wet weather.
-They come in a myriad of colors and heights, and if you’ve got a traditionally-styled bike like a Heritage or a Road King, these shields are almost a no-brainer.
+You can tuck in behind a windshield in the event of seriously cold or wet weather.
+They come in a myriad of colors and heights, and if you’ve got a traditionally styled bike like a Heritage or a Road King, these shields are almost a no-brainer.

 Can I install this myself?

 Probably.
 Simple hand tools like wrenches, sockets, extensions, and hex keys are usually what’s required.
-A very few bikes require relocation of turn signals, but for the most part installation is not terribly difficult; a six-pack should be sufficient.
-If not, see your local motorcycle shop - they do a lot of these installations because they are popular with many riders!
+A very few bikes require relocation of turn signals, but for the most part installation is not terribly difficult.
+If in doubt, see your local motorcycle shop.
+They do a lot of these installations because they are popular with many riders!

 Do you guys rock them?

 Sort of.
-Plenty of ‘Zilla riders have shields on their metrics.
-Of the three HD products that show up at Zilla, only one is set up for long-range missions, and that rider (surprise!) has a good-sized windshield.
+Plenty of Zillans have shields on their metrics.
+Of the three H-D products that show up in the RevZilla employee parking, only one is set up for long-range missions, and that rider (surprise!) has a good-sized windshield.